zdravkov/kendo-docs/api/mobile/pane.md

 ### viewShow

-Fires after the pane displays a view.
+Triggered after the pane displays a view.

 #### Event Data